"People-First" Language

 - Why does it matter?

-This reduces stereotyping and stigmatising.
+reduces stereotyping

 Not using People-First language is something most if not all of us have been guilty of at some point,.
 We do it without realising.
 But if we can get into the habit of doing it, it will help those it affects.